 But this time, I am the backpacker, and I’m gonna rediscover this big city.
 When I went there a few years ago, many people around me told me the exact same thing, a few days before leaving Paris “You’ll see by yourself, Bangkok sucks!
 Don’t waste your time, so please don’t stay there!
 One day is enough, then just head to the south to chill in the islands!”
 I believe what I see.
 Therefore, despite all opposition, I decided to stay several days in Bangkok, before heading elsewhere in the country.
 To form my own opinion.
 And I remember I didn’t think it was as bad as what people had told me!

-Yeah Bangkok is a big city (logical, it’s the capital!), yeah it’s crowded and there are many cars, yeah it’s polluted and not very clean (like Tehran or New Delhi), but I thought Bangkok had its little thing : the street food, the temples, the locals quite nice, a specific vibe… Maybe I was pleasantly surprised after all the bad things I heard, I don’t know… Whatever it is, I wasn’t unhappy to go back (otherwise I wouldn’t even go!), and it was time to visit Bangkok again, but this time from a new angle : the one of an experienced backpacker!
+Yeah Bangkok is a big city (logical, it’s the capital!), yeah it’s crowded and there are many cars, yeah it’s polluted and not very clean (like Tehran or New Delhi), but I thought Bangkok had its little thing : the street food, the temples, the locals quite nice, a specific vibe… There’s even an abandoned airplane graveyard hidden in the city!
+Maybe I was pleasantly surprised after all the bad things I heard, I don’t know… Whatever it is, I wasn’t unhappy to go back (otherwise I wouldn’t even go!), and it was time to visit Bangkok again, but this time from a new angle : the one of an experienced backpacker!

 Still, I was a bit skeptical.
 This time, I wasn’t on holidays, I was traveling.
 I’m more experienced when it comes to travels.
 And I still meet maaany travelers telling me they’re just staying one day in Bangkok because “it’s crap, and we don’t like big cities.
 We prefer the beach and paradise islands“.
 I may change my mind with all the experience acquired now, and maybe I won’t like it anymore…